STAIR Stable Method™: A Pre-Stabilization Protocol for Hypersensitive Patients

 STAIR Stable Method™ was developed to address this gap.

-First introduced in CYNAERA’s white paper THe Science of Remission: Reversing the Terrain of Infection-Associated Chronic Conditions, STAIR stands for Stabilization, Tolerance, and Immune Readiness.
+First introduced in CYNAERA’s white paper The Science of Remission: Reversing the Terrain of Infection-Associated Chronic Conditions, STAIR stands for Stabilization, Tolerance, and Immune Readiness.
 It is a biological preparation framework designed to reduce risk before introducing any new exposure, including medications, supplements, clinical trial interventions, or food reintroductions.
 STAIR is consistent with CYNAERA’s broader terrain-first architecture, which treats readiness, sequencing, and system stability as primary determinants of outcomes across infection-associated chronic conditions.
 The logic behind STAIR emerged from lived physiology.

 I developed STAIR while living in a body that reacted to nearly everything.
 I experienced severe reactions to substances commonly regarded as benign, including quercetin, vitamin C, and a prescribed beta blocker.
 During one high-reactivity flare, I developed an anaphylactic reaction to saline flushes, a substance assumed to be universally inert.
 At a later point, once my biological terrain had stabilized, I tolerated intravenous fluids by the liter without adverse effects.
 This contrast is a key overlooked signal.